 5) We wrote an overly complex, fragile system in a "Big Ball of Mud" pattern whereas Talend would have taken 1/3rd the time, 1/5th of the code and been easy to maintain.

 6) In Dec 2015, the lead developer (creator of the Big Ball of Mud) "re-architected" my existing code, adding needless properties and parameters and bugs but I'd already decided in April the project was doomed.
-I expected it to die within a year but it bumbled along for few more months before The End.
+I expected it to die within a year but it bumbled along for another eighteen months before The Shutdown and final paychecks.

 The manager made a half-hearted attempt to stop my resignation but I handed him my laptop and left with a huge feeling of relief.